A 2,100 Mile Walk and a Season of Awakening with David Brill, Thursday, January 30th 7pm Location: UT Arboretum Auditorium

 This is a free program offered by the University of Tennessee Arboretum Society but donations are gratefully accepted.
 The program is co-sponsored by the UT Arboretum Society, REI – Knoxville and the UT Forest Resources AgResearch and Education Center.
 For more information on this program or the UT Arboretum Society, call 865-483-7277.
 No registration is required.

 Tomlinson, whose trail name is “Blue Jay,” started hiking the 2,650-mile Pacific Crest Trail (PCT) at the California – Mexico border in April 2016 with the intention of getting to the Washington-Canada border to complete a thru hike in one season.
 She was drawn back to long distance hiking after completing a thru hike of the Appalachian Trail (AT) in 2014.
 Her PCT thru hike turned into a MYTH (multi-year thru hike) as she encountered trail conditions beyond her level of expertise.
 She completed her hike of the PCT over a three-year period in September of 2018.

 “Blue Jay” said her PCT experience re-enforced her deeply felt connections to this planet we call home.
 She says she saw time written on the mountains and that has provided her with a wonderful perspective on the time and space we each hold in the grand scheme of life on Earth.

-Celebrating 54 years in 2019, this program is one of many activities offered by the UT Arboretum Society.
+Celebrating 55years in 2020, this program is one of many lectures and activities that will be offered this year by the UT Arboretum Society.
 The program is cosponsored by the UT Forest Resources AgResearch and Education Center.